Rhodes Scholar Groups

 Rhodes Asian & Asian Diaspora Forum

-We are a social, support, and interest group for Rhodies of Asian descent from all over the world!
+The Rhodes Asian and Asian Diaspora Forum is a social, support, and interest group for Rhodies of Asian descent from all over the world!

 Rhodes Christian Fellowship Group

-Rhodes Christian Fellowship (RCF) aims to encourage one another on our walks with God and provide a supportive community, whether we have been Christians for a long time, are just beginning, or are simply interested in learning more about the faith.
+Rhodes Christian Fellowship (RCF) aims to encourage one another on our walks with God and provide a supportive community, whether you have been Christians for a long time, are just beginning, or are simply interested in learning more about the faith.

 Rhodes Cockatoos Cricket Club

 The longest running club, founded in 1930 to play Donald Bradman’s touring side*, the ‘Cockatoos’ are the Rhodes Cricket Team with an illustrious history.
-We aim to continue the tradition of relaxing in the summer sun and dominating the opposition.
+The Cockatoos aim to continue the tradition of relaxing in the summer sun and dominating the opposition.
 Open to all – we combine Blue’s cricketers with those who have never held a bat.
 It’s a broad umbrella and all in the Rhodes community invited.

 Rhodes Environment and Climate Hub (REACH)